Sands United: The soccer club that's tackling grief - KESQ

 But Sands United isn’t going anywhere — and as long as its teams exist, men going through the unimaginable will always have a place to have a kickabout and a chat that might prove invaluable.

 Sands United is a unique way for bereaved men to come together through a shared love of sport, find a support network, and feel at ease talking about their grief when they’re ready.
-Find out more about Sands United: sands.org.uk/sandsunited
+Find out more about Sands United.

 If you have been affected by the death of a baby, before, during or shortly after birth, Sands is there to support you for as long as you need support.